-The developed fast protocol was validated using the synthetic, almost inactive MM1 compound which was designed and synthesized so as to mimic the His6-Pro7-Phe8 part of Ang II and is based on the (S)-pyroglutamic acid.
-The results confirmed previous findings in vitro, indicating that the applied protocol can differentiate the active from the inactive compounds in vivo, in a very short time period.
+The fast protocol was validated using the synthetic, almost inactive MM1 compound which was designed to mimic the His6-Pro7-Phe8 part of Ang II and is based on the (S)-pyroglutamic acid.
+The results confirmed previous findings in vitro, indicating that the applied protocol can differentiate active from inactive compounds in vivo, in a very short time period.

-In conclusion, the protocol which we propose appears to be safe and effective for the pharmacology screening of novel AT_1 antagonists.
+In conclusion, the protocol which we have proposed appears to be safe and effective for the pharmacological screening of novel AT_1 antagonists.
 Continuous infusion with Ang II in anaesthetized rabbits enables the evaluation of AT_1 antagonists using very low doses of the tested drug.
 Moreover, this protocol is characterized by its simplicity and rapid accomplishment.